SEO ·

 2. Expand

-Expanding content refers to the process of updating older pieces that need more depth.
+Expanding content refers to the process of updating older pieces so they offer more in-depth coverage of your target topic.

 As Nate explains it, expanding works well when “you just need a little bit more detail to round out the piece.”

-The amount of expansion depends on the keyword and how much information you need to make your piece comprehensive.
-Content updates may be as little as a few hundred words or up to a thousand.
+The amount of expansion needed depends on the keyword and how much information you need to make your piece comprehensive.
+Content updates may need to be as little as a few hundred words or up to a thousand.

 Clearscope report for “hipaa compliant hosting.”

-By comparing your actual word count to the suggested one, you see that this expansion may be closer to 1,000 words.
-You can also filter the Terms panel to Unused, which helps you figure out what topics to address and new keywords to include to get the most out of your updated content.
+You can also filter the Terms panel to Unused, which helps you figure out what topics to address and new keywords to include to get the most out of your freshly updated content.

 3. Refresh

-For instance, if you have a piece called “Top Digital Marketing Trends for 2022,” you’ll want to update it for 2023, so it stays relevant another year.
+For instance, if you have a piece called “Top Digital Marketing Trends for 2024,” you’ll want to update it for 2025 with new information that applies to the changes that marketers experienced in 2024, so it stays relevant.

 Content refreshing may also include making changes to re-optimize the user experience (UX) of an older piece.